 The Points & Cash option presents a range of options on how to pay for the Award night.
 Firstly, you can choose to pay in full with points.
 Otherwise, you can choose from various combinations of Points & Cash.

 As an example, I searched on Award Night for the Intercontinental in Melbourne.
 The following tables show the options I was presented with.
-As the table shows, if I took this option, I would be buying points for 0.84 cents each.
+As the table shows, if I took this option, I would be buying points for just over1 cent each.

 |Points Required||Points Purchased||Cost per point|